Skip to main content

 College

-You could start by doing a college course.
-This will give you some of the skills needed to work with sampling equipment, mixers, digital controllers and decks.
-Courses include:
+You could do a college course to learn some of the skills needed to work with sampling equipment, mixers, digital controllers and record decks.

-Colleges and community education centres also often run short workshops in DJ-ing and recording skills.
+Colleges and community education centres also often run short workshops in DJ-ing techniques and recording skills.

 Entry requirements